How to make red currant jelly

 When selecting red currants, look for berries that are firm and evenly colored.
 Avoid berries that are soft or have blemishes.
 Red currants can be stored in the refrigerator for up to one week.

-See also How to change a single socket to a double
+See also How to replace a door frame

 In cooking, red currants are commonly used to make jams, jellies, and sauces.
 Red currant jelly is a popular condiment that pairs well with meats, cheeses, and bread.
 The tart flavor of red currants can also be used to enhance desserts such as pies, tarts, and sorbets.